theunk51/100-Days-Challenge/programming.md

 # 100daysofcode - Round 1 Amyah Brown
 This challenge started on Friday, January 1st, 2021.

+## Rules
+- program for at least an hour a day
+- movitave other people

 ### Thursday, December 31st, 2020
 (technically wrotten on teh first but its just a note thaht I want to make)